-- Best board game for families with young children: Ravensburger Pusheen Purrfect Pick
+- Best for families with young children: Ravensburger Pusheen Purrfect Pick

-- Best board game for families with adolescents: Ravensburger Disney Villainous
+- Best for families with adolescents: Ravensburger Disney Villainous

-- Best board game for families with grown children: Exploding Kittens
+- Best for families with grown children: Exploding Kittens

 - Best family game for 2 to 4 players: Pandemic

 - Best family game for 3 to 6 players: Betrayal at House on the Hill

 - Best family game for 6+ players: Codenames

 - Best budget: UNO Family Card Game